wallarm/product-documentation/docs/latest/faq/cpu.md

 # CPU high usage troubleshooting

-This troubleshooting article explains how to reduce CPU usage by Wallarm.
-By following the suggested steps, you can improve your environments's performance and avoid frustrating slowdowns.
+Recommended CPU usage by Wallarm is about 10-15%, meaning that filtering nodes will be able to handle a x10 traffic spike.
+If a Wallarm node consumes more CPU than it was expected and you need to reduce CPU usage, use this guide.

+Before taking any measures for lowering CPU usage, you can [enable extended logging](../admin-en/configure-logging.md#configuring-extended-logging-for-the-nginx‑based-filter-node) and monitor processing time to reveal the longest request processing episodes.

 You can do the following to lower the CPU load by Wallarm:

-* [Enable extended logging](../../admin-en/configure-logging.md#configuring-extended-logging-for-the-nginx‑based-filter-node) and monitor processing time to reveal the longest request processing episodes.
 * Add `limit_req` to the NGINX configuration.
 This may be the best way to reduce CPU load in case of brute force and other attacks.

     ??? info "Example configuration" - using `limit_req`"